Yogscast: Minecraft

 One of the most popular video features of The Yogscast are their many Minecraft series.
 In December 2010, Brindley and Lane began an ongoing series of Let's Play-style Minecraft survival multiplayer videos.
 As the series progressed, it evolved into a semi-improvised comedy drama named Shadow of Israphel.
 This new series led to a boom in the number of the group's YouTube subscribers and was a major contributing factor in their rise to fame.
 The last installment, episode 42, was released in July 2012.
 The series has been put on hold since and has not been officially cancelled, although its indefinite hiatus remains a recurring joke amongst The Yogscast and their audience.

 Since then, they have also produced other narrative-driven series set in Minecraft, often with the use of modpacks like Tekkit, such as Jaffa Factory, YogLabs, MoonQuest and Hole Diggers which have also attracted a large audience.

 Another of Brindley and Lane's Minecraft series also involved them playing and bumbling through different player-made adventure maps, showcasing different maps made by the player community.

 In June 2011, The Yogscast curated and released a collection of Minecraft mods which they named the "Yogbox".

+Garry's Mod

+Since 2014, the Yogscast have regularly published videos of members playing the Trouble in Terrorist Town (TTT) gamemode included as part of the game Garry's Mod.
+Over the years, the group have modified the gamemode repeatedly, introducing a variety of new roles, house rules and items.

-Live Action
+Live action

 The Yogscast have participated and produced their own large-scale live action series.
 The most common of these are the group's coverage of various gaming conventions, as well as RPG sessions and studio-promoted "challenge" videos.
 Other notable live action productions include a discussion with television and radio presenter Jonathan Ross, a mockumentary-style interview with actor Warwick Davis, an interview with Sigourney Weaver, a promotional project with Peter Molyneux, and a series of promotional live action sketches with Ubisoft, EA, Microsoft, the BBC, Lucasfilm, Disney, Universal Studios, Blizzard Entertainment, Sony, and some smaller indie developers.